tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 ## For seigniorageCommittee

-Simple Staking V2 designed an economy that issues TON seigniorage to CandidateAddOn's OperatorManager.
-The layer 2 sequencer can claim the seigniorage stored in the OperatorManager contract.
+Simple Staking V2.5 designed an economy that issues TON seigniorage to CandidateAddOn's OperatorManager.
+The layer 2 sequencer(RollupConfig's seigniorageReceiver) can claim the seigniorage stored in the OperatorManager contract.

-Just in case, We must have a function to stop issuing TON seigniorage to OperatorManager.
+Just in case, we must have a function to stop issuing TON seigniorage to OperatorManager.
 A Seigniorage Committee account was created in the L1BridgeRegistry contract.
 The Seigniorage Committee can perform the function of suspending issuance of seigniorage or canceling suspension of issuance for a sequencer in a specific CandidateAddOn.

 <figure>
     <center><img src="https://github.com/tokamak-network/ton-staking-v2/blob/staking-v2.5/docs/img/3-4.png"